 - El Goli: (locals call it Shah Goli) One of the most famous parks in the city of Tabriz, which has a large pool of water.
 This place in the past has been a place for the recreation of local rulers and kings.

-- Blue Mosque: This mosque is the most important and beautiful historical monument of Tabriz and is built in 1465.
-This mosque with its beautiful blue tiles is famous to "turquoise of Islam".
+- Blue Mosque: This mosque is the most important and beautiful historical monument of Tabriz and is

 - Bazaar of Tabriz: One of the oldest bazaars in the Middle East and the largest covered bazaar in the world.
 It was inscribed on the UNESCO World Heritage List in July 2010.

-- Ark-e-Alishah (Ark Citadel): It is a wall of 28 meters which represents the remains of the citadel and the ramparts of the city of Tabriz.
+- Ark-e-Alishah (Ark Citadel): It is a wall of 28 meters that represents the remains of the citadel and the ramparts of the city of Tabriz.
 The construction of the arch was intended to make a great mosque in the 13th century.

 - Azerbaijan Museum: It is the main archaeological museum in northwestern Iran.
-The museum includes archaeological objects discoveries in the region of Azerbaijan.
+The museum includes archaeological objects and discoveries in the region of Azerbaijan.
 It has three galleries: pre-Islamic history, Islamic history, and currencies.

-- Maghbarat-o-Shoara: The graveyard of famous poets who was buried here.
+- Maghbarat-o-Shoara: The graveyard of famous poets who

-- Rob-e-Rashidi: These are the ruins and remains of an educational and scientific complex built in the 13th century, when Tabriz was the capital of the Ilkhanid dynasty.
+- Rob-e-Rashidi: These are the ruins and remains of an educational and scientific complex built in the 13th

 - Tabriz Museum of Natural History: A natural history museum with taxidermy samples of wildlife from Iran and some other countries.